Relation between Quantum Coherence and Quantum Entanglement in Quantum Measurements: Resource theory of quantum measurements

 where $ \mathcal{E}_{A}^{\dag} $ is the adjoint map of $ \mathcal{E}_{A} $ \cite{wilde2017QIT}.
 Therefore, a quantum measurement $ \mathcal{M}_{A} $ with a pre-processing channel $ \mathcal{E}_{A} $ is the same as a quantum measurement $ \widetilde{\mathcal{M}}_{A} $:

-In the resource theory of quantum coherence, one quantifies quantum coherence with respect to a chosen basis $ \{\ket{i}\} $ so called incoherent basis.
-A quantum state or an operator are incoherent if they are diagonal in the incoherent basis.
+In the resource theory of quantum coherence, one quantifies quantum coherence with respect to a chosen basis $ \{\ket{i}\} $ the so-called incoherent basis.
+A quantum state and an operator are incoherent if they are diagonal in the incoherent basis.
 A quantum measurement $ \mathcal{M}_{A}=\{M_{x}\}_{x=0}^{n-1} $ is called incoherent if all its POVM elements are incoherent, i.e., $ \Delta_{A}M_{x}=M_{x} $ for all $ x $ where $ \Delta_{A} $ is the dephasing channel in the incoherent basis \cite{oszmaniec2019OperationalRelevanceResource,theurer2019QuantifyingOperationsApplication}.
-We denote the set of the $ n $ outcome incoherent measurements on $ d $ dimensional systems as $ \mathbb{I}(d,n) $.
+We denote the set of the $ n $ outcome incoherent measurements on $ d $ dimensional systems as $ \mathbf{I}(d,n) $.
 We take the set of the incoherent measurements as the free resource for quantum coherence of quantum measurements.
 Operationally, an incoherent measurement $ \mathcal{M}_{A} $ on an input state $ \rho_{A} $ results in an output statistics independent of the quantum coherence of the state as

-That is, the output statics depends only on the incoherent part of the input state \cite{theurer2019QuantifyingOperationsApplication}.
+That is, the output statistics depends only on the incoherent part of the input state \cite{theurer2019QuantifyingOperationsApplication}.

-For quantum entanglement, a quantum measurement with all its POVM elements being separable operators is called separable; the set of separable measurements are strictly larger than the set of LOCC measurements \cite{bennett1999QuantumNonlocalityEntanglement,childs2013FrameworkBoundingNonlocality}.
-We take the set of the separable measurements as free resource \cite{oszmaniec2019OperationalRelevanceResource}; the set of separable measurements on $ d $ dimensional systems $ A $ and $ B $ is denoted as $ \sepm(A\! :\!
+For quantum entanglement, a quantum measurement with all its POVM elements being separable operators is called separable; the set of separable measurements is strictly larger than the set of LOCC measurements \cite{bennett1999QuantumNonlocalityEntanglement,childs2013FrameworkBoundingNonlocality}.
+We take the set of the separable measurements as a free resource \cite{oszmaniec2019OperationalRelevanceResource}; the set of separable measurements on $ d $ dimensional systems $ A $ and $ B $ is denoted as $ \sepm(A\! :\!
 B) $.
+Note that entanglement theory does not have any resource destroying channel which destroys entanglement while preserving any separable state \cite{gour2017QuantumResourceTheories,zwliu2017ResourceDestroyingMaps}, analogous to the dephasing channel in the resource theory of quantum coherence.
+This disallows the operational interpretation of the separable measurements by its outcome statistics' dependence on the entanglement of input states, distinct from the case of the incoherent measurements.
+However, when the separable measurement is regarded as free, one can still quantify quantum entanglement necessary to implement bipartite measurements which are not separable measurements; such a measure is shown to have operational meanings such as an advantage in the distributed state discrimination \cite{lipka-bartosik2021OperationalSignificanceQuantum}.

 Next we ask for the set of free transformations for quantum resources.
 Firstly, one can easily check that an incoherent measurement stays incoherent under a statistical mixing by a classical post-processing channel; the same holds for the separable measurements.
 For pre-processing channels, note that the output register system $ R $ of any measurement is treated as being classical; thus we take the register states $ \{\ket{x}_{R}\}_{x=0}^{n-1} $ as the incoherent basis of the system $ R $.
 Then we figure out the free pre-processing channels for quantum coherence of quantum measurements as follows \cite{theurer2019QuantifyingOperationsApplication}: \begin{proposition} The set of pre-processing quantum channels that preserves incoherent measurements is the set of detection-incoherent channels $ \mathcal{E}_{A} $ which is characterized by